lindowx/lua-dump/README.md

  - *debug(var)*

-  Print the dump info and exit with HTTP status 200.
+  Print the dump info then stop the code execution.